-$$\frac{t}{t'} = \gamma \ . \tag{20}$$
+$$\frac{t}{dt} = \gamma$$ .
+(20)

 Also human bodies are clocks; they show the elapsed time, usually called age, by various changes in their shape, weight, hair colour, etc. If a person goes on a long and fast trip, on her return she will have aged less and thus stayed younger than a second person who stayed at her (inertial) home.
-Travellers stay younger.
+In short, the invariance of c implies: Travellers remain younger.